VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension: Experiment

 \paragraph{Verification Components.}

 Table~\ref{tab:ablation_verification} shows the results of a cumulative ablation study to analyze the contribution of each verification module of our VIRO pipeline.
 We start with a standard detector-only baseline and progressively add our proposed modules to measure the impact on both no-target robustness and standard REC accuracy.
-By incorporating neuro-symbolic reasoning without verification, the performance improves significantly, with a balanced accuracy of 56.8\%.
-This improvement stems from the compositional pipeline's ability to ground all noun phrases in the query, enabling sophisticated reasoning.
-The addition of LV and UV yields a further incremental improvement in no-target robustness, with a small reduction in TPR that reflects a precision–recall trade-off.
+Incorporating operators (without verification) boosts balanced accuracy to 56.8\%, suggesting that the compositional pipeline effectively grounds all query noun phrases.
+Adding LV and UV further enhances no-target robustness, albeit with a slight TPR reduction reflecting a precision–recall trade-off.

 \paragraph{OVD Detection Threshold.} The detection threshold of the Open-Vocabulary Detector (OVD) is a critical parameter that governs the trade-off between standard REC accuracy (TPR) and no-target robustness (TNR).
 As shown in Figure~\ref{fig:thres:detection}, a higher threshold improves TNR by filtering out spurious detections, but this simultaneously lowers recall, which in turn degrades TPR.
 We adopt a threshold of $0.2$ to favor high recall at the proposal stage while maintaining balanced overall performance.